eternal-f1ame/Anubis/README.md

 • **Fixed critical bug**: Project type corruption that was causing Image Classification projects to become Object Detection projects.
 • **Enhanced project management**: Project files now always contain type information, with automatic handling of legacy projects.
 • **Improved workflow**: Smart project selection that uses current project when available, with explicit option to switch projects.
+• **New Feature**: Instance Detection support with polygon-based annotation for precise object outlines.
+• **New Feature**: Keypoint Detection support with point-based annotation and skeleton connections for pose estimation.